 It’s my job to make sure that Storyknife is ready for the very moment that we can open safely.
 Part of that job is to take care of the physical manifestation of Storyknife – see that the yard is mown, check the buildings, water system, label the artwork.
 Part of that job is building selection, outreach, and operation procedures that are equitable and actually support the often marginalized voices of women, especially women of color, Alaska Native and Indigenous women.
 Part of that job is making sure that everyone who supports Storyknife knows that they (YOU!) are an important part of the community of Storyknife.
 And part of that job is securing the funds that keep the electricity flowing, the heat on, the gardeners (and wasp nest exterminators) working.

 So I’m going to ask a couple of questions:

-- If you are a woman or nonbinary writer, how can Storyknife help support your writing practice in this time when residencies are not possible?
+- If you are a woman writer, how can Storyknife help support your writing practice in this time when residencies are not possible?

 - If you can, would you consider supporting Storyknife with a financial contribution?
 We are a 501(c)3 and the current tax laws are very supportive of donations in 2020.

 Please know that our thoughts are with all of the people who make up the Storyknife community.
 We hope that you, your family, and those close to you are well and safe.

 Take good care of yourselves.
 Your stories are important.
 You are important.